tommy-muckstack/catholic-mass-readings/README.md

 # To query for a range of masses (step how you want to):
 python -m catholic_mass_readings get-mass-range --start 2024-12-25 --end 2025-01-01 --step 7

+# To query for a list of mass types on a particular date:
+python -m catholic_mass_readings get-mass-types --date 2025-12-25

 # or saving to a file...